Studying at Another Swiss University

 Students attending the University of Geneva on the CH-Unimobil program are entitled to apply for a UZH grant of CHF 1,000 per semester.

-Please address your application for the grant and any other questions to the International Relations Office.
+Please address your application for the grant and any other questions to Global Student Experience.

 Other Mobility Options